Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Methods

 \section{Methods}

 In a closed, homogeneous population, an infectious disease can be modelled by a system of differential equations known as the SEIR model:

 where S, E, I, and R refer to the susceptible, exposed, infectious, and recovered populations, respectively.
-We set the mean latent period, $1/\sigma$, to 3 days and the mean infectious period, $1/\gamma$, to 4 days to match the Ma et al. study.
+We set the mean latent period, $1/\sigma$, to 3 days and the mean infectious period, $1/\gamma$, to 4 days to match the Ma et al. study (A table of parameter values can be seen in Table \ref{tab:parameter_values}).
 There is some evidence that the Omicron variant had a shorter latent and infectious period than the wild-type variant \cite{park_inferring_2023}.
 However, as we are mainly interested in cumulative attack rates here, our results are not sensitive to choices for these parameters.
 The per capita transmission rate was defined in terms of the basic reproduction number, $R_0$, and the total population, $N$, $\beta=\gamma R_0/N$.

 We then extended this model in the same way as Ma et al. to incorporate multiple ethnic groups by considering a per capita transmission matrix, $\boldsymbol{\beta}$, which governs the rate at which transmission happens within and between the considered ethnic groups.
 The per capita transmission matrix elements, $\beta_{ij}$, were the average proportion of susceptible people in ethnic group $i$ an infectious individual from ethnic group $j$ infected each day.
-In addition to this (beyond the Ma et al. extension), we also considered a susceptible vaccinated group, S$_v$, and redefined S to be the unvaccinated susceptible group.
+In addition to this (beyond the Ma et al. extension), we also stratified the susceptible population according to whether they were: (i) unvaccinated ($S$); (ii) had received the primary vaccination course, normally two doses ($S_V$); (iii) had received a third vaccine dose, i.e. a booster ($S_{vb}$).
+There were relatively few people who received one dose and not a second, as such we grouped them into the primary vaccination We created separate compartments to track when these populations become exposed and infectious ($\textbf{E}$, $\textbf{E}_v$, $\textbf{E}_{vb}$, $\textbf{I}$, $\textbf{I}_v$, and $\textbf{I}_{vb}$, respectively).
+We assumed that the effect of vaccinations was both a reduction in susceptibility and a reduction in transmission when infectious, and that the effect of vaccinations/boosters were constant over our study period.
+This leads to the following model: